 In 1996, we adopted an Employee Stock Purchase Plan, which we refer to as the "ESPP".
 The ESPP permits our full-time employees (and full-time employees of some of our subsidiaries) to purchase ordinary shares through payroll deductions.
 Under the ESPP, 6,000,000 ordinary shares were authorized for issuance.
-As of January 30, 2009, 3,218,322 ordinary shares had been issued under the ESPP.
+As of December 31, 2009, 3,461,088 ordinary shares had been issued under the ESPP.
 The ESPP has six-month offering periods, with purchases occurring in January and July.
 The compensation committee of our board of directors administers the ESPP.
-According to our shareholders' resolution at our annual meeting of shareholders, held in September 2005, the ESPP will terminate on the earliest of (i) the last business day in January 2016, (ii) when no more shares are available for issuance under the ESPP, or (iii) when all purchase rights under the ESPP are granted or exercised in connection with a "Corporate Transaction" as defined in the ESPP.
+The ESPP will terminate on the earliest of (i) the last business day in January 2016, (ii) when no more shares are available for issuance under the ESPP, or (iii) when all purchase rights under the ESPP are granted or exercised in connection with a "Corporate Transaction" as defined in the ESPP.